Battle of Osawatomie: Battle

 The town of Osawatomie, an abolitionist settlement on the edge of the Marais des Cygnes River in present-day Miami County, Kansas, had been the victim of a pro-slavery raid early in the summer of 1856, and many of the original residents had fled east.
 The approximately two hundred people who still lived in the town in August were constantly afraid of another attack by Border ruffians, in large part because of the presence of John Brown and his use of the town as a headquarters.

 On August 13, 1856, a "Free-State Band", probably consisting of John Brown's men but not Brown himself, raided Rev. Martin White's neighborhood, because he denounced the Pottawatomie Massacre as "a war of extermination having been begun by fanatics, against all who did not join them".
 Abolitionists attacked the houses of White's sons and stole seven head of horses and other property valued at $1,000.
 The same band of men then attacked White's house but was beaten off twice before returning to Osawatomie.
 Rev. Martin White then wrote to the Governor for Militia and led a movement on Osawatomie and met Fredrick Brown in the road.

 On the morning of August 30, 1856, a force of several hundred Border ruffians led by pro-slavery leader John W. Reid entered Osawatomie, in which John Brown and his family were staying at the cabin of the Rev. Samuel Adair, the husband of Brown's half-sister, Florella.
 26-year-old Frederick Brown, the only member of the Brown family present there at the time, approached the group.
-Rev. Martin White himself thus told the story to the Kansas House of Representatives on February 13 of the next year.
-"Whilst I was acting as one of the advance guards, coming in contact with their picket guard, Frederick Brown, one of their guards advanced toward us.
-We halted and I recognized him and ordered him to halt but he replied "I know you" and continued to advanced towards me.
-I ordered him a second time to "halt".
-By this time, he was getting very close to me and threw his hand to his revolver and to save my own life, I shot him down."
-White's bullet went straight through his heart and Brown tumbled to the ground."
-(Malin 143) Frederick Brown thus became the first casualty of the Battle of Osawatomie.
+Rev. Martin White himself told the story to the Kansas House of Representatives on February 13 of the next year:Whilst I was acting as one of the advance guard coming in contact with their picket guard, Frederick Brown, one of their guard advanced toward us.
+We halted and I recognized him and ordered him to 'halt,' but he replied 'I know you!' and continued to advanced towards me.
+I ordered him a second time to 'halt.'
+By this time, he was getting very close to me, and threw his hand to his revolver; to save my own life I shot him down.White's bullet went straight through Brown's heart, killing him and making him the first casualty of the Battle of Osawatomie.